 As you enjoy a walk through the Dundee business district, you may notice an interesting plaque that describes an event in which a Japanese balloon bomb exploded above the Harte Block.
 The explosion took place above the intersection of 50th and Underwood Avenue on April 18, 1945.

 The bomb floating over Dundee was still high in the sky when it exploded.
 Lighting up the night sky, it caused several people in the neighborhood to step out and investigate.
-They didn’t see anything unusual at the time so many chalked it to up fireworks or a car backfiring.
+They didn’t see anything unusual at the time so many chalked it up to fireworks or a car backfiring.
 By the next morning, it was obvious that it was something more ominous.
-The remnants were said to have landed near the house of Herman Dansky at 5124 Underwood Ave.
+The remnants were said to have landed near the house of Herman Dansky at 5124 Underwood Avenue.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!